souviksas2001/Chatbot-For-Multiple-PDF/README.md

 4. Upload multiple PDF documents following the on-screen instructions.
 5. Interact with the app using natural language queries regarding the uploaded PDFs.

-## Contributions
-This project is primarily educational and supports a YouTube tutorial illustrating the construction of the app.
-While further contributions are not currently accepted, you are encouraged to adapt and expand the app to suit your needs.

-## License
-MultiPDF Chat App is distributed under the MIT License.
-Enjoy experimenting with and building upon this project!